aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/c1_l3vpn_lab_guide.rst

                   neighbor 10.8.15.15 activate

    #.
 Verify configurations and VRF status.
 There will be no routes or BGP peers in our VRF as of yet since we have not
-      peered with the CE devices.
+      configured and peered with the CE devices.

       .. code-block:: text